Standard Conjectures and Height Pairings: Local cycles

 \subsection{Cycles on a degenerate fiber}

-Let $S=\Spec R$ with $R$ a complete discrete valuation ring, with generic point $\eta=\Spec K$ and closed point $s=\Spec k$ with $k$ algebraically closed.
-Let $f: X\lra S$ be a proper and flat morphism from a regular scheme with special fiber $i: X_s\lra X$ and generic fiber $j: X_\eta\lra X$.
-Since $X$ is defined by finitely many equations, by approximation, we may assume that $X=X_0\otimes _{S_0}S$ , where $S_0=\Spec R_0$ with $R_0$ a complete discrete valuation subring of $R$ such that \begin{enumerate} \item the residue field $k_0$ of $R_0$ is of finite type over its prime field; \item $R$ is the completion of maximal unramified extension of $R_0$. \end{enumerate}
+Let $S=\Spec R$ with $R$ a complete discrete valuation ring, with the generic point $\eta=\Spec K$ and the closed point $s=\Spec k$ with $k$ separately closed.
+Let $f: X\lra S$ be a proper and flat morphism from a regular scheme with the special fiber $i: X_s\lra X$ and the generic fiber $j: X_\eta\lra X$.
+Since $X$ is defined by finitely many equations, by approximation, we may assume that $X=X_0\otimes _{S_0}S$ , where $S_0=\Spec R_0$ with $R_0$ a complete discrete valuation subring of $R$ such that \begin{enumerate} \item the residue field $k_0$ of $R_0$ is of finite type over its prime field; \item $R$ is the completion of the maximal unramified extension of $R_0$. \end{enumerate}